 '''

 create table cust(

 cust_id number

 ,first_name varchar2(30)

 ,last_name varchar2(30));

 create unique index cust_pk

 on cust(cust_id);

 alter table cust

 add constraint cust_pk

-primary key (cust_id);
+primary key (cust id);

 '''

 The advantage to this approach is that you can drop or disable the primary key constraint independently of the index.
 Sometimes in large database environments, you may want to drop or disable constraints while loading data for performance reasons.
 You may need the flexibility of being able to drop the constraint but not the index.
-In large database environments, recreating an index can take a long time and consume considerable system resources.
+In large database environments, re-creating an index can take a long time and consume considerable system resources.

 Another slight twist to this scenario is that it is possible to create an index with columns defined differently than the primary key constraint.
-For example,
+Here is an example:

 '''

 create index cust_pk

 on cust(cust_id, first_name, last_name);

 alter table cust

 add constraint cust_pk

-primary key (cust id);
+primary key (cust_id);

 '''

 We're not recommending that you create primary key indexes with different columns than the constraint; rather we're pointing out that it's possible.
-You should be aware of these scenarios so that you're not confused when troubleshooting issues.
+In the prior code, only the CUST_ID column is unique, whereas the other columns are non-unique.
+The application using this table may assume that all columns are unique because they are present in the index.
+This will most likely cause confusion.